hlan's Ruling Council

 What is the Council of Ten?

-The Council of Ten is the current ruling body of Phlan.
+The Council of Ten is the current governing body of Phlan.
 It is an elected

 legislature of ten Council Members who presumably serve the interests of the